Barclays investment bank revamp could mean staff cuts

 All investment banks are reassessing their shape and size, but regulatory change has created an uncertain backdrop.

-The Bank of England told UK banks this week they need more capital and U.S. regulators signaled they will toughen rules for foreign firms, both potentially shifting how Barclays views some operations.
+The Bank of England told UK banks this week they need more capital and U.S. regulators signalled they will toughen rules for foreign firms, both potentially shifting how Barclays views some operations.

 The actions of rivals may also sway plans - UBS’s pullback, for example, could open gaps that Barclays may want to exploit.